jearlcalkins/MeterData2Topics/README.md

 ## A python processed view of the A & B current

 The A leg current is ia, the B leg current is ib, the first derivative of A current dA/dt is iaDot, dB/dt is ibDot, the A & B powerfactors are apf and bpf.
 Measured powerfactor provides insight into the type of load is drawing current.
-A PC power supply has a power factor issue, whereas there is no power factor when you have a resistive load like an electric stove or a Mr Coffee.
+A PC's power supply and motors have a power factor, whereas there is no power factor when you have a resistive load like an electric stove or a Mr Coffee.

 ![eyedro application view](https://github.com/jearlcalkins/MeterData2Topics/blob/main/i_didt_pf.png)